trashbirdecology/luisdva.github.io/_posts/2017-11-02-export-iteratively.md

 > “I have a table with almost 20000 point occurrence records for bats in Peru.
 I need to split this into separate files for each species, keeping only distinct records (distinct latitude/longitude combinations).”

 The only time I ever did something like that before I ended up cutting and pasting the records for each group by hand in Excel.
-I usually use one input file and one output file at a time, but this sounded like something that could be done in R.
+I generally use one input file and one output file at a time, but this sounded like something that could be done in R.

 Grouping data and removing duplicated rows is straightforward using _dplyr_, so the challenge would be to split the groups and apply functions to each one before finally exporting them as separate files.
 I’ve been getting into the _purrr_ package for iterating over lists and vectors, and after lots of trial and error all the steps worked out OK.